HDFGroup/vol-rest/README.md

     + https://lloyd.github.io/yajl/

-Compiled libraries must either exist in the system's library paths or must be supplied to the REST VOL's build scripts.
+Compiled libraries must either exist in the system's library paths or must be supplied to the REST VOL plugin's build scripts.
 Refer to section II.B.ii. below for more information.

+### II.A.ii.
+HSDS Access

+TODO: HSDS description

 ## II.B.
 Building the REST VOL plugin

 ### II.B.i.
 Obtaining the Source

-The latest and most up-to-date REST VOL code can be viewed at:
+The latest and most up-to-date REST VOL plugin code can be viewed at:

 `https://bitbucket.hdfgroup.org/users/jhenderson/repos/rest-vol/browse`